 Currency risk is the risk that arises on financial instruments that are denominated in a currency, i.e. in a currency other than the functional currency in which they are measured.
 The Company operates internationally and is exposed to risks from foreign currency rates.
 The functional currency of the Company's subsidiaries is the United States and Canadian dollars and some of the subsidiaries' transactions are denominated in Mexican Pesos and Nuevo Soles.
 The Company does not enter into any foreign exchange contracts to mitigate this risk.
-The Company and its subsidiaries do not have significant transactions or hold significant cash denominated currencies other than their functional currencies.
-Therefore, the risk is considered minimal.
+The only significant balance that is denominated in a currency other than the US dollar is the accrual for mining fees which is denominated in Mexican Pesos.
+The balance owing for mining fees at March 31, 2020 is \$756,392.
+Therefore, a 10% change in the value of the Mexican Peso versus the US dollar would change the Company's net loss by approximately \$75,639.